Dynamic1703/final_medic_history/README.md

 2021B4A71306P	Saransh Agarwal
 2021B4A72759P	Mayur Agarwal

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-We would like to express our gratitude to the open-source community for providing valuable resources and libraries that have contributed to the development of this project.
+We would like to express our gratitude to Dr Yashvardhan Sharma and Saurav SS for their continued support and contribution.